 Where once comparatively heavy rods and reels were used, soft bait rigs are scaled right down to be lightweight but still incredibly powerful.
 The typical soft bait outfit is a spinning or ‘eggbeater’ style combo, spooled with 3 – 10kg braid line and a 2 metre fluorocarbon leader.

-Attach the trace to the braid with an Albright knot (see breakout) and the end of the trace to the jig head with a loop to allow the lure free action.
+Attach the trace to the braid with an Albright knot (see diagram) and the end of the trace to the jig head with a loop to allow the lure free action.
 The Rapala loop is most common but the perfection loop will work well too.

 The Jig head must be threaded onto the line and fed through the main loop when completing the knot.
 This allows the jig head to swing freely and perform with a natural action in the water.
 Jig heads will usually be 10 – 20 grams with 1/0 – 3/0 hook sizes.

-NZFW sotbait expert Scott McDonnell prefers using Gulp in a 5” jerk shad.
+NZFW sotbait expert Scott McDonnell prefers using a 5” jerk shad.
 These are available in a vast array of colours, many of which defy any resemblance to a living organism, but they sure work nonetheless.
 Scott favours using natural colours, but great results are often self-perpetuating.
 Use your favourite all the time and it will naturally reap greater rewards!

 With this style of softbaiting, using stealth like a ninja is your key weapon and you need to actively work the boat along the coast in close to the rocks.
 It is also one of the most exciting methods as often a big snapper smashes your softbait and screams off into the weed, trying to bust you off.